mpenning/ciscoconfparse2/sphinx-doc/intro.rst

 After many years of updates, `ciscoconfparse`_ grew too large. `ciscoconfparse2`_:

-- Is tested against Python3.9+ (limited due to type annotation issues)
+- Is tested against Python3.9+ (limited to Python 3.9+ due to python type annotation dynamics before 3.9)
 - Streamlines the API on a simpler user interface.
 - Removes legacy and flawed methods from the original (*this could be a breaking change for old scripts*).
 - Defaults ``ignore_blank_lines=False`` (*this could be a breaking change for old scripts*).